IHE/ITI.IUA/IHE_ITI_Suppl_IUA.md

 |Transaction                                |Definition
 |-----------                                |----------
 |Incorporate Authorization Token \[ITI-72\] |Add an access token to a transaction.
-|Get Authorization Token \[ITI-71\]         |A transaction that is used to request and obtain an access token for use in Authorized transactions.
+|Get Authorization Token \[ITI-71\]         |Request and obtain an access token for use in Authorized transactions.
-|Introspect Token \[ITI-102\]               |A transaction that is used to obtain the state and claims associated with an access token.
+|Introspect Token \[ITI-102\]               |Obtain the state and claims associated with an access token.
-|Get Authorization Server Metadata \[ITI-103\]               |A transaction that is used to obtain metadata about a Authorization Server such as endpoint locations and signing key material
+|Get Authorization Server Metadata \[ITI-103\]               |Obtain metadata about a Authorization Server such as endpoint locations and signing key material

 # Volume 1 -- Profiles